 More: Dell S2721QS review

-If you’re doing professional work, you should probably opt for a professional monitor.
+You should probably opt for a professional monitor if you're doing professional work.
 Pro monitors are known for offering exceptional accuracy for a premium price.
 But with monitors continuously improving, we’re at a point where you can find monitors with pro-level accuracy in key areas, like color, just without the pro-level price tag.

-HP’s U28 comes at a premium though.
+However, HP’s U28 comes at a cost premium.
 While not as pricey as professional monitors, the U28 is the most expensive monitor on this list as of this writing.

 Still, with a USB-C port letting you charge laptops (or other devices), you may be able to reduce cable clutter, and there are many other ports here too.
 With that bonus in mind and creative-level accuracy, the U28 is great for feeding your hobby or even career.